Zoning Board — May 27, 2026

 Topics discussed

-A request for a special permit to allow a new two-family use in a single-family zone within the Mount Auburn Street Historic District.
+Request for a special permit to allow a new two-family use in the Single Family Conversion Zoning District and Mount Auburn Historic District.

 Controversy & dissent